twobit-five/SphereLink/README.md

 The purpose of this app is to track distances of BLE devices.  [why did we create this, what s it for?] [connects to many devices by scanning barcodes]
 ## Architecure and Design

+[include Avas drawing for the phone architecture]

+[one to many design. ie one phone to many esp32 devices.]

 [keywords to use MVVM, room data base?, kotlin, jetpack compose, dagger hilt dependency injection] [MVVM design used with navigation for implementation of UI] [Give details about how distance is calculated]